 A blog by Toni Hammersly

 Questions on cleaning?
 Need community and accountability on home projects?
 Need organizing tips for the whole house?
 Her kitchen pantry make over won me over.
 This blog has you covered.
+Beginning every January she hosts a 14 week organizing challenge.
+I did all 14 weeks in 2018 and changed my world.
+Can’t wait until January, here is her challenge.

 The Messy Minimalist was recommended to me by you tube.
 I watched her recap of her 6 month journey to minimalism.
 Rachel eloquently cites the realness of letting go of your things and the relief and freedom of it all.
 Her videos speak of the must do’s to be successful of clearing clutter and the challenges of finding a new home for your unwanted things.
 There seems to be an universal pattern of this journey.
 It is not quick.
 One is really fussy with what gets to come into your living space after all that clearing.
 One feels lees rushed, more energized and less stress.